 The following list of bullet points will help you to differentiate between the two features:

-Depending on the policy you have configured in Sophos Central, the tests you may need to perform may differ.
-This answer provides the most common way to test Web control functionality is working.
+This depends on the policy that is configured in Sophos Central, the test that needs to be performed may differ.
+This answer provides the most common way to test Web Control functionality is working.

 SophosLabs have provided the following webpage: http://sophostest.com/ to test category classification.

 In addition to checking the Events report in Sophos Central for Web control events, on the endpoint logs or behaviors can also be checked or observed to see evidence of Web control being operational:

 com.sophos.webintelligence: [Date] [Time] Policy action 'block' on 'https://www.facebook.com'

 For more information of what to check, see Understanding and troubleshooting policy compliance of devices managed by Sophos Central.

 On Windows, blocked resources obtained using HTTPS will display a popup messages.
 These balloon or Toast messages can be suppressed if required by the article 'Website blocked' popups are constantly appearing on web pages.